-HTTPS Ingress on Azure Container Service (AKS)
+HTTPS Ingress on Azure Kubernetes Service (AKS)

 An ingress controller is a piece of software that provides reverse proxy, configurable traffic routing, and TLS termination for Kubernetes services.
 Kubernetes ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.
 Using an ingress controller and ingress rules, a single external address can be used to route traffic to multiple services in a Kubernetes cluster.

-This document walks through a sample deployment of the NGINX ingress controller in an Azure Container Service (AKS) cluster.
+This document walks through a sample deployment of the NGINX ingress controller in an Azure Kubernetes Service (AKS) cluster.
 Additionally, the KUBE-LEGO project is used to automatically generate and configure Let's Encrypt certificates.
 Finally, several applications are run in the AKS cluster, each of which is accessible over a single address.

 Install Helm CLI - See the Helm CLI documentation for install instructions.